DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   = Financial plan <fp>

-  In order to understand the economic feasibility of the platform, the DreamSpot team firstly analyzed the total number of users who will use the platform, assuming that each user will travel 1 or 2 times per year (an average of 1,5 travels per user).
-The team calculated to gain a total of 3300 active users the first year, with 330 of them buying a premium plan.
+  In order to understand the economic feasibility of the platform, the DreamSpot team firstly analyzed the total number of users who will use the platform, assuming that *each user will travel* 1 or 2 times per year (*an average of 1,5 travels* per user).
+The team calculated to gain a total of *3300 active users* the *first year*, with *330* of them *buying* a *premium plan*.
 Specifically, a maximum of 20 people will buy the premium plan in-store thanks to a collaboration with local supermarkets and electronic stores, which in exchange will get a 7% and 20% commission, respectively.
 Percentages are decided based on where end users are more prone to see the product.
 For the remaining premium users, the DreamSpot team predicts about 326 _one-week subscriptions_ and 139 _over-one-week subscriptions_ sold directly from the platform, accounting for a 2% credit card commission.

   As described in @bmc, one of the Business Model Patterns followed was the *Multi-Sided Platform*; as a result, the main income comes from advertisements.
-Thanks to the #link("https://adsense.google.com/start/")[Google AdSense revenue calculator], the DreamSpot team estimated a total earning of US $dollar$0,014 per advertisement.
-The total amount is calculated considering three banners on the main page, a total of three 40-minute sessions per free user (estimated necessary to organize a trip), and a 5-minute rotation per advertisement.
-Furthermore, non-registered users that take advantage of the 40-minute trial should also be taken into account.
+Thanks to the #link("https://adsense.google.com/start/")[Google AdSense revenue calculator], the DreamSpot team estimated a total *earning* of *US $dollar$0,014 per advertisement*.
+The total amount is calculated considering *three banners on the main page*, a total of *three 40-minute sessions per free user* (estimated necessary to organize a trip), and a *5-minute rotation* per advertisement.
+Furthermore, *non-registered users* that take advantage of the 40-minute trial *should also be taken into account*.
 Thus, roughly three of these users will generate the same amount of money as a standard free user.

   Premium pricing, described in @bmc, has been chosen based on the minimum amount that made the total cash out financeable by investors in the first year.
 To partially cover the initial printing of physical premium cards, whose code will be printed in the customers' receipt to allow reuse of the cards, in-store purchases are increased.

-  Regarding relevant costs, the DreamSpot team decided to #link("www.marcaria.com/register/trademarkprices.asp?country=USA")[register its trademark] in the US and subsidize users with a lottery of 10 premium plans.
-Another significant outcome consists of Google Gemini fees, which have been approximated to US $dollar$0,00075 per request.
+  Regarding *relevant costs*, the DreamSpot team decided to #link("www.marcaria.com/register/trademarkprices.asp?country=USA")[register its *trademark*] in the US and *subsidize users with a lottery of 10 premium plans*.
+Another significant outcome consists of *Google Gemini fees*, which have been approximated to US $dollar$0,00075 per request.
 This price is multiplied by 300, estimation of requests for a complete travel planning procedure.

   The in-depth details can be found in @at2[Attachment] and in the #link("https://docs.google.com/spreadsheets/d/1Rc_sHanO0h0rdAr99SsFMEA_FSssRvdaj7XuofoJZyE/edit?gid=157659979#gid=157659979")[spreadsheet].

-  A marketing manager will be hired within the first two years to handle the marketing aspect.
-Moreover, since social media are so relevant nowadays, the DreamSpot team will establish partnerships with two influencers the first two years, and only one of them for the third year.
-This approach should guarantee for an increase in users; in particular, the team expects to reach 3300, 6000 and 10400 users, respectively, for the first, the second, and the third year.
-To handle the increase in users, a developer is planned to be hired in the third year.
+  *A marketing manager will be hired for the first two years* to handle the marketing aspect.
+Moreover, since social media are so relevant nowadays, *the DreamSpot team will establish partnerships with two influencers the first two years*, and only *one* of them for the *third year*.
+This approach should guarantee for an increase in users; in particular, the team expects to reach *3300*, *6000* and *10400* *users*, respectively, for the *first*, the *second*, and the *third year*.
+To handle the increase in users, a *developer* is planned to be *hired* in the *third year*.

-  Finally, with an initial investment of US $dollar$54.200, the platform will become profitable from the third year, estimating a US $dollar$15.032 EBITDA.
+  Finally, with an initial investment of US $dollar$54.200, the *platform will become profitable from the third year*, estimating a US $dollar$15.032 EBITDA.

-  The mentioned lottery (see @bmc) should also help in acquiring users.
+  The mentioned *lottery* (see @bmc) should also help in *acquiring users*.

   #include("Personal.typ")